Particle.news

 Overview

-• Any official change must come from the International Astronomical Union, which sets astronomical standards and has not agreed to reopen its 2006 decision.
+• Any official change would come from the International Astronomical Union, which is the body that defines and names planets.